openwebwork/webwork2/conf/README.md

 Then set up the systemd service:

 - Copy `webwork2.dist.service` to `webwork2.servcice`.
-- Comment out the the `Environment` setting in the copy.
+- Comment out the `Environment` setting in the copy.
 - Set the `User` and `Group` settings to the user chosen above.
 - Append `authbind --deep` to the beginning of the `ExecStart` command.
 - To enable and start the service, execute